 Designing a custom spectrometer

-We will delve in more detail here on the types of questions we ask our customers when starting a spectrometer design program and the various stages of development.
+We will delve in more detail here on the types of questions we ask our customers when starting a custom spectrometer design program and the various stages of development.

 Some recent spectrophotometer development tasks included: